Hans Wegner: Early life and education

 Wegner was born to cobbler Peter Mathiesen Wegner and Nicoline Lausen on Smedegade 12 in Tønder.
-At an early age, Wegner shown interest in craft and could draw and create paper cuttings before he learned to walk.
+At an early age, Wegner showed interest in craft and could draw and create paper cuttings before he learned to walk.
 At home, Wegner was drawn to woodcarving and created wood sculptures based on Royal Copenhagen figurines he saw at the Tønder Museum.

 At the age of 14, he worked as a child apprentice to master cabinetmaker H. F. Stahlberg.
 He soon discovered he had a feeling for wood and developed an affinity towards the material.
 At the age of 15, he made his first chair.
 Finishing his apprenticeship at 17, he crafted a lady's desk as part of his journeyman's test and remained employed in the workshop before joining the army.

 During the army, he first saw the exhibition of the Copenhagen Cabinetmakers' Guild in 1935.
 The exhibits were a laboratory for experimentation between Master Cabinetmakers (such as Johannes Hansen, L. Pontoppidan, Niels Vodder, Jacob Kjær, and A. J. Iversen) and the best architects of the time (such as Kaare Klint, Vilhelm Lauritzen, and Ole Wanscher).
 These exhibits gave Wegner a first-hand experience of what the combination of workmanship and design could produce.
 Wegner decided to become a designer with the aim of producing and selling his furniture.

 Wegner realized his skills needed improvement if he wished to fulfill his dream of opening his own workshop.
 After the military, Wegner took a 2.5 month cabinetmaking course at the Danish Technological Institute.
 Subsequently, he attended the School of Arts and Crafts' carpentry program located within the Danish Museum of Art & Design in Copenhagen.
 Wegner was led by the instruction of Orla Mølgaard-Nielsen, a student from Klint's school, and he was strongly influenced by functionalism.
 Wegner garnered attention at school from his teachers for his developed drawing skills.
 His painting teacher tried to convince him to pursue a career as a portrait painter.

-He participated at his first Cabinetmakers' Guild exhibition in 1938, where he presented the Stangerup Chair - named after the person who purchased it.
+He participated at his first Cabinetmakers' Guild exhibition in 1938, where he presented the Stangerup Chair – named after the person who purchased it.